 The mission of Theses Canada is “to acquire and preserve a comprehensive collection of Canadian theses at Library and Archives Canada (LAC), to provide access to this valuable research within Canada and throughout the world.”
 Graduate level research thus becomes part of Canada’s intellectual heritage.

 - The supervisory committee and Department chair sign off on the thesis using the COGS-Thesis-Approval-Form.

-- The student or Faculty advisor brings a copy of the completed StFX Theses Non-Exclusive License form and a print copy of the thesis to the Collection Development Office, Room 108 in the Angus L. Macdonald Library.
-The thesis should be printed single-sided on 21.5 x 28 cm paper (8.5 x 11”), and should not include any personal information other than student name (e.g. do not provide student number or contact information on the document).
+- The student and/or faculty advisor submits a copy of the completed StFX Theses Non-Exclusive License form and the electronic version of the thesis in PDF format to firstname.lastname@example.org.
+The thesis should not include any personal information other than student name (e.g. do not provide student number or contact information on the document).

 - The completed COGS-Thesis-Approval-Form should be filed with the Office of the Associate Vice-President Research and Graduate Studies.

-- If a student wishes to have extra copies of the thesis professionally bound for personal use, the Library will arrange this at the same time.
-The cost for binding is $15.00 per copy, payable in advance.
+If a student wishes to have one or more copies of their thesis professionally bound for personal use, the Library can arrange for this.
+Please note:

 - The library sends theses to the bindery once a year, in early June.

 - You will need to provide us with a print copy of your thesis before May 15th, with payment.